BrandonWingerAir/carousel-slideshow-slider/README.md

 ## License ##

-The plugin is available under the <a href="http://opensource.org/licenses/MIT">MIT license</a>.
+The free plugin is available under the <a href="http://opensource.org/licenses/MIT">MIT license</a>.

+## Support this project ##
+If you found the plugin useful and would like to help support further development and new projects, please visit the [donation link](https://brandonwinger.com/carousel-slideshow-slider#footer).